-4.4.6 bashrc and bash_profile
+4.4.6 bashrc, bash_profile or zprofile

 Usage of a particular command and all the attributes associated with it, use man command.
 Avoid using rm -r command to delete files recursively.
-A good way to avoid accidental deletion is to include the following in the file .bash_profile on macOS or .bashrc on other platforms:
+A good way to avoid accidental deletion is to include the following in the file .bash_profile or .zprofile on macOS or .bashrc on other platforms:

-'''

-alias rm='rm -i'

-alias mv='mv -i'
+alias rm='rm -i' alias mv='mv -i' alias h='history'

-alias h='history'

-'''